 This seems to be a SIP python bindings problem, nothing to do with the processing framework.

 Would be interesting to know if anybody gets the same behavior with a sip version > 4.13.3?

-#7 Updated by Giovanni Manghi about 5 years ago
+#7 Updated by Giovanni Manghi over 5 years ago

 Matthias Kuhn wrote:

 I have noticed similar effects for other widgets when the "customwidgets" library was not available on the system.
 I do not know if it is related.

 it is a recent dependency of python-qgis?
 Now that I notice this is installed and I cannot see anymore this issue.

 #8 Updated by Matthias Kuhn over 5 years ago

 It's not directly related to python.
 It's related to designer and promotion of widgets.
 I wonder if it shouldn't be a separate package but instead be installed automatically with the qgis packge (i.e. whenever the gui lib is installed).